 Story: Molly and ‘womb sister’ Cassie live an unconventional life – both the daughters of the same sperm donor and mother (and her wife).
 While Cassie immediately crushes on the hot new girl Mollie bumps into (in a bathroom, no less), Mollie is more interested in the hot new girl’s interesting friend.
 But then there’s also the geeky but sweet “Middle Earth map” t-shirted guy at her new job at the furniture store.
 When you are shy, overweight, and tend to crush easily and pointlessly, it can be a bit much for a girl to handle.
 How will Mollie and her lovesick sister navigate this new situation?

-The first ‘too much’ hit around the 25% mark, when this book’s single=minded obsession with female reproduction organs/parts became a bit much.
+The first ‘too much’ hit around the 25% mark, when this book’s single-minded obsession with female reproduction organs/parts became a bit much.
 I don’t mind correct anatomical references – but in nearly every other page?
 From how Mollie meets her sister’s future crush in the bathroom (“my labia thanks you”) to offhand comments about vaginas, it was just too much too often.
 And not really necessary for me to enjoy the book.
-It’s as is Albertalli was pounding in our heads that this is a book about female same-sex relationships and therefore vastly different than her previous book, about male same-sex relationships.
+Albertalli is pounding our heads that this is a book about female same-sex relationships and therefore vastly different than her previous book about male same-sex relationships.
 The funny thing is – it wasn’t needed, I kinda figured that out on my own and read her books for their great stories.
-Really.

-The love interests were quirky and unique but I kind of wish a Middle Earth t-shirt teen was a bit less confident and well-spoken.
-Heaven knows I love ma a Middle Earth obsessed guy; but there is a measure trove of uncomfortable geekdom that never seemed to be explored here.
+The love interests were quirky and unique but I kind of wish a Middle Earth t-shirt wearing teen boy love interest was a bit less confident and well-spoken.
+Heaven knows I love me a Middle Earth obsessed guy; but there is a teasure trove of uncomfortable geekdom that never seemed to be explored here.
 This may sound odd – but I think the shirt wore him rather than the other way around.